 - 4 basil leaves, roughly chopped

-Preheat oven to 400°F. Wipe eat portobello mushroom cap with a damp paper towel to clean them off.
-Remove the stems and gently scrape out the gills.
+- Preheat oven to 400°F (204°C).
+Wipe each portobello mushroom cap with a damp paper towel to clean off visible dirt.
+Remove the stems and gently scrape out the gills to discard.

-Season the front and back of each mushroom cap with salt, pepper, and garlic powder.
-Place them on the wire rack and bake for 10 minutes.
+- Season the front and back of each mushroom cap with salt, pepper, and garlic powder.
+Place them on the wire rack inner-side down and bake for 10 minutes.

-Blot any excess moisture that you can from the mushrooms and flip them over.
-Spoon approximately 1 1/2 tablespoons of marinara sauce into the well of each mushroom cap.
-Evenly scatter sausage, pepperoni, onion, olives, and peppers over each mushroom, and top with sliced mozzarella.
+- Blot any excess moisture that you can from the mushrooms and flip them over.
+Spoon approximately 1 ½ Tablespoons of pizza sauce into the well of each mushroom cap.
+Evenly scatter sausage, pepperoni, onion, olives, and peppers over each mushroom, and top with mozzarella.